prendradjaja/toys/enumeration-orders/README.md

 concept of "position-order" here), but it should be possible to do an "option-order backtracking."

-But it's very feasible that that would take too long!
+But it's very possible that that would take too long!
 I might be barking down the completely wrong tree. 🌳